klharp/Python-API-WeatherPy-VacationPy/README.md

 Temperature vs. Latitude is generally showing that the maximum temperatures are the highest closest to the equator (0).
 The farther north, the maximum temperatures get colder.

 <img src="Images/LatHum.png" alt="Humidity vs Latitude">
-Humidity vs. Latitude is generally showing that humidity levels (100% or less) greatly vary across the globe, though higher humidity levels are the majority (greater than 60%).
+Humidity vs. Latitude is generally showing that humidity levels (100% or less) greatly vary across the globe, though higher humidity levels are the majority (greater than 60%), especially in the latitudes between 40 and 70.
 The northern hemisphere tends to be more humid than the southern.

 <img src="Images/LatCloud.png" alt="Cloud Cover vs Latitude">
 Cloud Cover vs. Latitude (cloudiness) is generally showing no relationship between cloud cover and location.